 Bonus: If you are a seller, you can use Jungle Scout to get further insights into the latest trends in e-commerce during the Black Friday season.
 Get Jungle Scout at an economical price.

-Conclusion: Black Friday 2024 Sales Reached $10.8 Billion
+Conclusion: Black Friday 2025 Sales Were Expected to Reach $11.7 Billion

 Black Friday 2024 was a huge success, with strong growth in both online and in-store shopping.
 Online sales alone hit $10.8 billion, a 10.2% increase from 2023, while global spending reached a record high of $74.4 billion, reflecting a 5% year-over-year growth.

 Major retailers like Target and Walmart also saw impressive increases, with Target’s sales exceeding $500 million and Walmart surpassing $1.77 billion in total spending.
+These stats and trends will help you prepare for Black Friday 2025, starting from 28th November.